joshfrench/om-wiki-fork/Documentation-(om.next).md

 (om.next/component?
 1) ;; false
 ```

-Returns true if the argument is a compoennt.
+Returns true if the argument is a component.

 ### react-key